 For the investor, 15% of £100k is only £15k; a good trader is likely to earn double that, maybe more.
 Indeed the trader is likely to be well ahead for about twenty five years only then is the balance likely to start shifting.

 If the trader can bang in 30% a year in compounded gains for ten years he will have turned his £100k into £1.6m (and how brilliant is that?)
 But from about there onwards he starts to run into difficulties with the size of his trades.
 A good trader will only open a position when conditions are right for him, so there are only so many trades a year of interest to him.

 How many is so many?
 Well who knows, it will vary from trader to trader and week to week.
-I would think that Fagin probably takes about 75 trades a year in the Great British Trade Off.
+I would think that Fagin probably took about 75 trades a year in the Great British Trade Off.

 With this few opportunities on offer, each trade has got to be a significant percentage of capital to be worthwhile.
 Also a trader needs to be nimble and be able to get into a position quickly and easily and much more to the point out even faster if things are going wrong.

 So liquidity is paramount.
 The exchange market size, in other words the number of shares you can easily trade varies from company to company.
 Generally speaking the larger the company the more shares you can automatically buy and sell.

 But the amounts are smaller than you might think.
 At the time HSBC was the UK’s largest company at a £139 billion capitalisation, its market size was £21k.

 ‘you’ll move the market against you on both the way in and the way out’

 Evraz PLC who Fagin bought into was a £7 billion company with a market size of £14.7k.
 He bought three times that amount utilising about 30% of his capital.